LucasVieiraS/LucasVieiraS/README.md

 ## Hello World! 👾

-I'm a software development student who does freelance as game developer on my free time.
+I'm a computer science student who works as game developer.

 #### More about me: